alxndrTL/othello_mamba/README.md

 # Evaluating the Mamba architecture on the Othello game
-This repo provides the code to implement the famous ["OthelloGPT" experiment](https://thegradient.pub/othello/) with the Mamba and Transformer architectures.
+This repo provides the code to implement the famous ["OthelloGPT" experiment](https://thegradient.pub/othello/) with the Mamba,  Transformer and Jamba architectures.
 It should be hackable enough to be modified to your needs - eg. replace Othello with chess.

 <p align="center">
     <img src="assets/mamba_othello.png" alt="a mamba playing Othello" width="35%"/>